cfoust/cy/docs/src/groups-and-panes.md

 `cy`'s flexibility comes from the way key bindings and parameters interact:

 - **Key bindings** are inherited down the tree, but can be overridden by descendant groups and panes.
 - **Parameters** work the same way: {{api param/get}} will get the value of a parameter from the closest parent group or pane that defines it.
+Note that `:persist` parameters are stored globally and do not follow this inheritance pattern.

 Imagine that you are attached to `/my-project/group-2/pane-3` in the example above: